The War Machines

 Sue: Are you joking?

-Me: No, I’m not, that’s the last we see of Dodo.
-Zonked out on a chair.
-Her departure reminds me of her arrival: abrupt and stupid.
+Me: No, I’m not.
+That’s the last we ever see of Dodo – zonked out on a chair.
+Her departure reminds me of her arrival: abrupt and a bit stupid.

-Me: You catch on quickly.
-What are your first impressions of them?
+Me: You’re catching on fast.
+What are your first impressions?

 Me: Yeah, she’s alright.
 I guess.

-As I chew on my fist, the War Machines are finally revealed in all their, erm, glory.
+The War Machines are revealed in all their, erm, glory.

 Sue: Oh dear.
-Don’t tell me – is it this week’s attempt to reinvent the Daleks?
+Is it this week’s attempt to reinvent the Daleks?
 They look rubbish!

 Episode 3

-Sue: Isn’t Ben a little short to be a sailor?
+Sue: Isn’t Ben a little short for a sailor?
 He looks like he should be a jockey.

 Sue: Polly is a bit bland.